Britteco

 Common questions about foam filling, tank decommissioning, pipeline filling, void stabilisation, and the technical performance of the materials used.

-Foam filling UK services are used to safely fill and stabilise redundant tanks, pipelines, underground voids, cavities, shafts, chambers, ducts, and other disused structures where excavation is not practical or where a fast, controlled filling solution is required.
+Foam filling is used to safely fill and stabilise redundant tanks, pipelines, underground voids, cavities, shafts, chambers, ducts, and other disused structures where excavation is not practical or where a fast, controlled filling solution is required.

 Britteco uses advanced RG22-grade water-based industrial hardfoam systems designed for long-term underground filling and stabilisation.
 Once cured, the foam has an apparent density of approximately 22 kg per cubic metre and is engineered for controlled expansion, structural stability, and low load on surrounding structures.